 Finance

 Banking in the MENA region is characterized by conservative lending practices.
-Credit risk is managed by minimizing exposure and imposing high collateral requirements making credit available only to large, highly capitalized businesses.
+Credit risk is managed by minimizing exposure and imposing high collateral requirements, making credit available mostly to large, highly-capitalized businesses.
 Lending also tends to be short-term, ignoring the long-term capital requirements of borrowers.
-These practices hurt both SMEs and lenders.
+These practices hurt SMEs, lenders, and the local communities where they operate.

-MEII stimulates SME lending by providing local partner banks with partial loan guarantees and technical assistance to assess the viability of their SME clients and structure loans to meet borrower working capital and longer-term needs.
-To date, MEII designed and manages five loan guarantee facilities (LGFs) totaling $369 million in Palestine and Tunisia.
-Our LGFs are not intended to be permanent fixtures in the local economy – they are temporary (often 10-12 year) interventions intended to address local market bottlenecks and stimulate lending to SMEs.
-MEII’s strategy is to develop the SME underwriting experience of partner bank loan officers, and allow SMEs to develop a good track record and credit history so that banks and SMEs eventually interact on a bilateral basis and without the need for a third-party intermediary like MEII.
+MEII stimulates SME lending by providing local partner banks with (i) partial loan guarantees and (ii) technical assistance to assess the viability of their SME clients and structure loans to meet borrower working capital and longer-term needs.
+To date, MEII has designed and managed five loan guarantee facilities (LGFs) totaling over $500 million in Palestine and Tunisia.
+Our LGFs are not designed to be permanent fixtures in the local economy.
+Rather, they are temporary interventions (often 10-12 years in duration) intended to address local bottlenecks and stimulate lending to SMEs.
+MEII’s strategy is to develop the SME underwriting capacity of partner banks, providing opportunities for SMEs to develop a strong track record and credit history.
+We create the parameters for banks and SMEs to interact on a bilateral basis, eventually without the need for a third-party intermediary like MEII.

 In SME loan guarantee facilities